SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Info: Admin only.
 Gets you every role menu entry currently saved.

 **%help**
     Info: The help command is broken into a dropdown cause there were too many commands to list.
 Available dropdowns are: admin, info, mm, util, misc, fun.
-The admin help command is admin only.
+The admin dropdown is admin only.

 **%invite**
     Info: Gets you our vanity URL invite link.